-Julia tell us about the diversity of her work, being a Fellow of the Landscape Institute and how important landscape is to people - as well as revealing her secret passion.
+Julia tells us about the diversity of her work, being a Fellow of the Landscape Institute and how important landscape is to people - as well as revealing her secret passion.

 I am the Senior Landscape Architect for Groundwork East and, with our team of Landscape Architects, design and manage improvement projects to a variety of sites, such as schools, housing estates and parks and open spaces.
 I have no typical day - I may be on site surveying trees, doing community consultation, designing a park or valuing works undertaken by a contractor.